 Starting a business in the UK is incredibly simple.
 That’s why so many companies are run from sitting rooms and garages.
-But as your company becomes more successful, and you begin to develop a bigger workload, chances are you’ll need to move out of that garage and find somebody who can help you run your business.
+But as your company becomes more successful, and you begin to develop a bigger workload, chances are you’ll need to move out of that garage and hire staff to help you run your business.

 Hiring staff can be incredibly exciting, and it can make the life of a business owner a whole lot easier.
 That being said, there are a few things you should know before you start handing out employee contracts – including legal requirements you must fulfil.